Street names

 Dr.-Max-Hagedorn-Straße

-Dr. Max Hagedorn (26 April 1905 to 24 December 1998) assumed the office of mayor on 11 January 1946 and thus responsibility for the city of Beckum and its citizens in an extremely difficult time.
-Through his untiring commitment to the common good, Dr. Max Hagedorn earned high recognition among the population.
-High personal commitment, competence and his friendly as well as modest manner distinguished him during his 24 years as mayor.
-Under the chairmanship of Dr. Max Hagedorn, decisive priorities were set in the council of the town of Beckum for the positive development of the town after the Second World War.
-Dr. Max Hagedorn was particularly committed to improving road conditions, to development measures in the town area and to drawing up the first land use plan in 1958.
-He was involved in many subsequent development plans and was personally committed to the procurement of housing for the displaced persons, refugees and evacuees.
-Dr. Max Hagedorn understood his office as mayor as a service to the welfare of all citizens across party lines.
-On 21 April 1971 he received the Federal Cross of Merit 1st Class of the Order of Merit of the Federal Republic of Germany awarded by the Federal President.
-On 26 March 1974 he was awarded honorary citizenship of the city of Beckum.
+Dr Max Hagedorn (26 April 1905 to 24 December 1998) assumed the office of mayor on 11 January 1946 and thus responsibility for the town of Beckum and its citizens at an extremely difficult time.
+Dr Max Hagedorn's tireless commitment to the common good earned him a high level of recognition among the population.
+A high level of personal commitment, expertise and his friendly and modest manner characterised him during his 24 years as mayor.
+Under the chairmanship of Dr Max Hagedorn, the Beckum town council set decisive priorities for the positive development of the town after the Second World War.
+Dr Max Hagedorn was particularly committed to the improvement of road conditions, development measures in the urban area and the creation of the first land use plan in 1958.
+He was involved in many subsequent development plans and was personally involved in the procurement of housing for displaced persons, refugees and evacuees.
+Dr Max Hagedorn saw his office as mayor as a service for the benefit of all citizens across party lines.
+On 21 April 1971, he was awarded the Federal Cross of Merit 1st Class of the Order of Merit of the Federal Republic of Germany by the Federal President.
+On 26 March 1974, he was awarded honorary citizenship of the town of Beckum.

 Dyckerhoffstraße